djparente/coevol-utils/README.md

 Co-evolution Utilities
 ======================
-The co-evolution utilities software suite is designed to compare the sites of evolutionary constraint in various subfamilies of a larger protein family.
-It supports both conservation-based and co-evolutionary sequence analyses.
-Conserved positions are individual sites that retain the same choice of amino acid throughout evolution.
+The Co-evolution Utilities software suite supports both conservation-based and co-evolutionary analyses of multiple sequence alignments (MSAs).
+Conserved positions are amino acid positions that retain the same amino acid throughout evolution.
 Co-evolving positions are pairs of sites that mutate in a coordinated manner throughout evolution.

 The software provides support for:

-* Differential conservation analysis
+* Differential conservation analysis among the subfamilies of homologous proteins
-* Automated co-evolutionary analysis using an ensemble average approach
+* Automated co-evolutionary analyses (with 5 algorithms) using an "ensemble-average" treatment of the MSA
-* Comparison between co-evolution networks of homologous proteins
+* Comparison of co-evolution scores among homologous protein subfamilies
+* Mapping MSA column numbers to a given protein’s amino acid positions
+* Generation of shuffled MSAs for determining and subtracting the ”noise” from evolutionary data
+* Unthresholded analyses of co-evolutionary scores (Jaccard analysis)
-* Centrality analysis of co-evolutionary networks
+* Centrality analysis of unthresholded, weighted networks created from co-evolutionary scores

 The suite was used as part of Parente and Swint-Kruse (2013).
 Multiple Co-Evolutionary Networks Are Supported by the Common Tertiary Scaffold of the LacI/GalR Proteins.
 PLoS ONE.  http://journals.plos.org/plosone/article?id=10.1371/journal.pone.0084398